cyrilmhansen/mir-sys/doc/21_mir_generator.rst

 *   **The Idea:** If the code loads ``*p``, and then later loads ``*p`` again without any stores to ``*p`` in between, the second load is redundant.
 *   **The Analysis:** ``calculate_memory_availability`` performs a data flow pass to track which memory locations are "available" (loaded and unmodified) at every point in the CFG.
 It uses Alias Analysis to know if a store to ``*q`` might have invalidated the load from ``*p``.

-16.3 The Mental Math: Constant Propagation
+17.3 The Mental Math: Constant Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Why wait for the CPU to add ``2 + 2``?

 *   **The Optimization:** If the generator sees an instruction whose inputs are already known constants (Value Numbers marked as constant), it performs the arithmetic immediately at compile-time.
 The instruction is replaced by a simple ``MOV`` of the result, or even eliminated entirely.

-16.4 Strength in Symmetry: Commutative Operations
+17.4 Strength in Symmetry: Commutative Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The generator is smart enough to know that ``a + b`` is the same as ``b + a``.
 It canonicalizes the order of operands before hashing them, ensuring that simple reordering doesn't hide redundant work from the optimizer.

-17. The Final Polish: Pruning and Inlining
+18. The Final Polish: Pruning and Inlining
 ------------------------------------------

 The generator's journey through the "middle-end" concludes with a series of high-impact transformations that clean up the debris left by previous passes and bridge the gap to the physical machine.

-17.1 Ghost Hunting: Unreachable Code Elimination
+18.1 Ghost Hunting: Unreachable Code Elimination
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As the optimizer propagates constants and simplifies branches, whole sections of the program can become "ghosts"—code that exists but can never be reached by any execution path.

 *   **``mark_unreachable_bbs``**: This function uses a graph traversal starting from the entry point.
 Any block not visited is marked as dead.
 *   **The Purge:** ``remove_unreachable_bbs`` deletes these ghost blocks and their instructions.
-This isn't just about saving memory; it removes noise that might confuse the Register Allocator or mislead later analysis.

-17.2 The Great Merger: Copy Elimination (``remove_copy``)
+18.2 The Great Merger: Copy Elimination (``remove_copy``)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Earlier, the Simplifier added many ``MOV`` instructions to canonicalize the code.
 Now, we want them gone.